 Then like a human child growing to love its parents, our fear of God matures into a deep agape love for God our Father and we desire to please him with all of our beings.

 Deuteronomy 6:1 Now these are the commandments, the statutes, and the judgments, which the Lord your God commanded to teach you, that ye might do them in the land whither ye go to possess it: 6:2 That thou mightest fear the Lord thy God, to keep all his statutes and his commandments, which I command thee, thou, and thy son, and thy son’s son, all the days of thy life; and that thy days may be prolonged.
 6:3 Hear therefore, O Israel, and observe to do it; that it may be well with thee, and that ye may increase mightily, as the Lord God of thy fathers hath promised thee, in the land that floweth with milk and honey.

-The fear of God will prompt us or even compel us to go in the direction of righteousness and not of evil because in our heart we have come to hate evil, pride and arrogance.
+The fear of God will prompt us or even compel us to go in the direction of righteousness and not of evil, because in our heart we have come to love godliness and to hate evil, pride and arrogance.

 We must understand that the fear of God is given to us as a wonderful gift which motivates us to choose the way of God rather than the way of sin.
 This is what wisdom is about for the wisdom that comes from God points us toward the direction of the very Creator who holds the issues of life in His hands!
 The wisdom of God (and the fear of Him) prompts us to choose His righteousness which is the way to life and not death!

 It is worth studying and meditating upon the whole chapter of Proverbs 4 for it describes how choosing to have the fear of the Lord leads to all kinds of blessings and protection; but if we go in the path of the wicked we will suffer great harm.